create3000/x_ite/docs/_posts/components/Texturing/MovieTexture.md

 ## Overview

 MovieTexture applies a 2D movie image to surface geometry, or provides audio for a Sound node.
 First define as texture, then USE as Sound source to see it/hear it/save memory.
-Texture maps have a 2D coordinate system (s, t) horizontal and vertical, with (s, t) values in range [0.0, 1.0] for opposite corners of the image.
+Texture maps have a 2D coordinate system (s, t) horizontal and vertical, with (s, t) texture-coordinate values in range [0.0, 1.0] for opposite corners of the image.

 The MovieTexture node belongs to the **Texturing** component and its default container field is *texture.* It is available since X3D version 2.0 or later.